· · · · ·

 Ingredients

-• 1 head iceberg lettuce roughly chopped
+• 1 head iceberg lettuce torn into pieces

 • 1/2 cup sliced Swiss cheese julienned